dqiuwq/exam-notes/intro-ict-research-exam-guide.md

     > dead end is when someone who refuse to give you contact
     * convenience sampling - *researchers simply select respondents who are convenient for them (e.g. easy to reach or willing to help)*
     > e.g. i am a tutor who has access to students of my class

+> examples of non-probability and probability sampling
+>>**non-probability** - *I have a company employee satisfaction survey to fill, I pick 1 employees from each departments to complete the survey.*
+>>**probibility** - *I pick the leader from each department to complete the survey.*

 >**sampling size** - actual sample size is also influenced by response rate.